-If you have a non-UK standard cot, you will have to order customise made mattress to fit it.
+If you have a non-UK standard cot, you will have to order customize made mattress to fit it.

-Cot mattress thicknesses are specified in BS 1877-10:2011, the safety regulation that governs cot mattresses.
-We recommend a cot mattress of 10cm thickness which should provide adequate support to your baby’s needs, and hold its shape better.
-Avoid cheap 7-8cm cot mattresses unless it’s only for occasional use.
-To stop babies climbing out of cots, the British standard currently states that no mattress should be over 10cm in depth,
+Cot mattress thicknesses are specified in BS EN 16890:2017, the safety regulation that governs cot mattresses.
+We recommend a cot mattress of 10 cm thickness which should provide adequate support to your baby’s needs, and hold its shape better.
+Avoid 7-8 cm cot mattresses unless it’s only for occasional use.
+To stop babies climbing out of cots, the British standard currently states that no mattress should be over 10 cm in depth,

 Hypoallergenic – means the mattress cover can be washed at 60°C to kill any dust mites that may cause allergies.
 Each of our Babymore mattresses come with a hypoallergenic cover which are zipped for easy removal.

-Foam mattress: These provide good support.
+Foam mattress: Traditional, most common used – Foam, it provide good support.
 Look for a high density foam that resists dents.
 They are easy to clean and are good value for money.
 Avoid mattresses with ventilation holes as they can be difficult to wash.

 Spring or Sprung mattress: The traditional bonnel spring /open coils mattresses offer excellent support and improved air circulation.
 The cover is double-sided with layered felt and foam padding.
 The stocking netted core enables easy cover removal.

 These are generally more expensive than foam mattresses.

 Pocket Spring mattress: These have individual pocketed springs to provide more support and comfort than traditional bonnel spring unit.
 They usually come with a full bonded edge cover.